Last Updated on

 A good diet of fresh vegetables can make a great difference to your body, especially during pregnancy.
 With the number of changes your body is going through, it is important that you provide it with enough nutrition to sustain and accommodate these changes.
 Vegetables like okra can be ideal for your pregnancy diet.
-Let’s find out about all about lady finger benefits during pregnancy.
+Let’s find out about all about okra, or lady’s finger, benefits during pregnancy.

 1. Packed with Vitamin C